 How did you first begin writing?
 It could have been genetics: my great uncle on my mom's side was a writer who worked for The Kansas City Star newspaper.
 Or, it could have been my environment: growing up as an only child, reading and writing were my first form of entertainment--my parents planted the first seeds when they used to sit next to me on the couch and read to me which was a comforting time since they separated when I was two years old; stories were my escape.
 Like most things in life, I'm sure it was a combination of both nature and nurture!
 Rarely has there been a day in my life that I haven't written something!!!

 Will you stay in the Christian genre?
 If God tells me again that He wants me to write another inspirational book then I will!
 Writing is the only time in my life when I don't have to think.
 If I start feeling that I can only write about certain subjects, then my writing voice will be silenced.
 As of now, I've never experienced writer's block, but with pressure that could happen.
-In psychology, I'm a #4 enneagram which is the "creative lover--so what I can guarantee is that all of my books will have the element of love.
-Even in The 20th Christmas, which is not of the romance genre, we have Alan and Arianna's love story.
+Ever since I was twelve and read my first romance novel with my grandma, I've wanted to write a love story so that's what's coming next--although we have a little one here with Alan and Arianna.
 It's so common for couples to overlook the importance of romance after they've been married for a decade; Arianna and Alan remind us to make it a priority in our marriages.
 (Or is it Officer Sparks who does that?!) :-) My husband was my only beta reader for this manuscript and asked why we'd never made thinking of you baskets like Alan and Arianna--I said that was a good point, haha, we should!
 Authors often learn from their characters as much as readers.

 What was it like having your husband as a beta reader?
-I'll be using him each time!
 He tells me like it is and knows me better than anyone else so his feedback helped a lot with this book!
-The funniest moment was during another one of my manuscripts, I'd written that the main character was going through a divorce and her ex husband gave her a gun so that she'd be protected while living alone.
+The funniest moment was during my next manuscript, I'd written that the main character was going through a divorce and her ex husband gave her a gun so that she'd be protected while living alone.
 My husband was like, “Um I think that a gun is the last thing someone is going to give their spouse when they're going through a divorce.
 That would be a very baddddd decision.”
 I burst out laughing because it was so obviously true.
-All of my books are on the serious side, but my husband always makes me laugh.
+I quickly changed that. :) All of my books are on the serious side, but my husband always makes me laugh.

 Who are your favorite authors?
 Are there writers that your style is comparable to?
 This is the hardest question to answer because I adore books (I mainly read the genre of women's fiction, romance, chick-lit, and suspense/mystery) so to pick a favorite author is extremely hard.
-As a child, I attended a writers workshop by Iowa children's author Carol Gorman which was very inspiring to me because I loved her books and she was "a regular person" in my state who was successful.
-As an adult, I discovered there is another author from my hometown--a best selling romance novelist--Cindy Gerard!
+It's like a parent choosing their favorite child.
+Even to compare myself, I really don't know--please let me know if you have any ideas!

 What advice do you have for aspiring authors?
 Join a writers group!
 I'll never forget being twenty-five years old and emailing a Best Selling Romance Novelist who lives in Omaha where I resided for eight years.
 She gave me the warmest invitation to join her chapter of The Romance Writers of America.
 After attending several meetings, she slipped me a note which said I was talented and she was certain I would be a published author someday.
 That meant the world to me; I still have the note.
 Without the writers group, I never would have submitted my first manuscript to a publisher in 2006 when I was twenty-six years old.
 Even though I had to quit the group when I moved back to Iowa where I was born and raised, I re-joined the RWA in October 2013!